alakeldev/techplaza-app-frontend/README.md

 - **WeatherApp.js:** Provides a weather application where users can search for weather information by city or country.
 It includes form validation, error handling, and displays weather details.
 The page also includes the navigation bar and footer.
 - **TasksApp.js:** Manages the task management application, allowing users to create, edit, and delete tasks.
 It includes form validation, task filtering, and displays tasks in a list format.
 The page also includes the navigation bar and footer.
 - **SnakeGame.js:** Provides the Snake game application, including gameplay instructions, high scores, and the game board.
 It fetches and displays high scores from the backend and adjusts the layout based on screen size.
 The page also includes the navigation bar and footer.
 - **CardsApp.js:** Manages the community members’ cards application, allowing users to view and manage member cards.
-It includes navigation to the dashboard and displays a list of member cards.
+It includes navigation to the dashboard and displays a list of member cards, it has also Search/filter functionality.
 The page also includes the navigation bar and footer.

 ### Utils